ZipLine Hilton Head at Broad Creek Marina will have you soaring through the air enjoying a panorama generally reserved for the winged among us.

 It was a long ride through nothingness to reach the crow's nest at the other end.
 After a few minutes of sightseeing, we took off on what would be the fastest ride of the day.
 Stretching through the trees for some 600 feet, this zip line allows you to pick up some serious speed, reaching just below 30 mph.

-During the busy summer season, trips will be offered every 20 minutes.
-The cost for a tour is $89.
+During the busy summer season, trips are offered every 20 minutes.
 You must be 10 years old and a minimum weight of 80 pounds to participate.

 For more information or to make reservations, call (843) 682-6000 or click here.